Skip to main content

 • Track how injuries affect work capacity, daily function, and household needs over time.

-• Avoid insurer statements or settlement decisions before long-term valuation is reviewed.
+• Avoid insurer statements or settlement decisions before long-term losses are reviewed.

 Catastrophic Injury Case Workflow